 Linfield University is strongly committed to the health, safety, and wellbeing of all its students.
 Students are encouraged to look out not only for their own health and wellbeing, but also for that of their peers.
-When someone's health or safety is threatened or appears to be at risk, students should take immediate
+When someone's health or safety is threatened or appears to be at risk, students should take immediate action to prevent injury, illness, or danger.
+Medical Clemency is a policy that allows students to seek help for themselves or others, involved in a drug or alcohol-related emergency, without fear of being referred to the formal conduct process.

 Linfield University is deeply concerned that, in a medical emergency involving alcohol or other drugs, some students may consider refraining from calling for help because of fear that doing so might subject them to disciplinary action.
-To address this concern, any individual who seeks campus or medical assistance on behalf of another student during an alcohol or other drug related emergency will meet with the appropriate college official(s) to discuss the incident, but will not be subjected to disciplinary proceedings through Linfield College's conduct review process for possession or consumption of alcohol or other drugs.
+To address this concern, any individual who seeks campus or medical assistance on behalf of another student during an alcohol or other drug related emergency will meet with the appropriate college official(s) to discuss the incident but will not be subjected to disciplinary proceedings through Linfield University's conduct review process for possession or consumption of alcohol or other drugs.